 The Catch Basin Program was enhanced in 2005 to sample and survey the high number and types of catch basins that produce mosquitoes within Sacramento and Yolo counties.
 A catch basin is defined as a chamber, well or inlet designed to collect rain water which includes systems to collect debris and sediment and prevent the clogging of sewers.
-Catch Basin technicians focus their primary efforts on inspecting, monitoring and treating approximately 160,000 catch basins, many of which are found to be problematic in urban and suburban neighborhoods throughout both of our Counties.
+Catch Basin technicians focus their primary efforts on inspecting, monitoring and treating approximately 160,000 catch basins, many of which are found to be problematic in urban and suburban neighborhoods throughout both of our counties.

-In 2013, staff also spent time converting all old paper maps into a digital format.
-Mapping is a very complex yet very important part of the catch basin program as it helps crews find and identify basins with landmarks for each confirmed basin.
+In 2014, staff also spent time converting all old paper maps into a digital format.
+Mapping is a very complex yet very important part of the Catch Basin Program as it helps crews find and identify basins with landmarks for each confirmed basin.
 The electronic formatting of the catch basin maps decreased the time necessary to make map alterations thus increasing the time available for other treatments and tasks.

-The catch basin program staff was also involved in field efficacy testing of District products used to treat the basins.
+The Catch Basin Program staff was also involved in field efficacy testing of District products used to treat the basins.
 Evaluating the effectiveness of such products ensures that they are used at appropriate levels and intervals.
-Two bikes continued to be an important part of the program.
-Under proper conditions, they are more efficient than vehicles and two more bikes will be added next year.
+Four bikes continued to be an important part of the program because under proper conditions they are more efficient than vehicles.
 Another bonus with using the bikes is the decrease in carbon emissions which helps the environment.

-This year, the catch basin program continued collaborations with the City of Sacramento and other cities to enhance and promote a green waste container program which encourages residents to utilize green waste containers for all yard clippings instead of leaving it loose on the street.
+This year, the Catch Basin Program continued collaborations with the City of Sacramento and other cities to enhance and promote a green waste container program which encourages residents to utilize green waste containers for all yard clippings instead of leaving it loose on the street.
 Grass clippings and other lawn debris can flow into street basins and gutters increasing the production of mosquitoes.
 Placing all waste into containers helps to limit the growth of mosquito populations and reduces favorable areas where they can develop.